Bob Ross Joy of Painting

 4. Brush-beater rack 10.75"x5.25"x5.75" that fits into the brush-beater wastebasket

-Stretched Double-Primed Medium Canvas - bring a 16x20 stretched canvas unless otherwise specified for the class scheduled.
-Don't bring a fine or smooth surface canvas.
+Stretched Double-Primed Medium Canvas - When you paint at home pretty much any size canvas will do, however, you will get the best results with a 16 x 20 or an 18 x 24 stretched canvas.
+We recommend that you do not use fine or smooth surface canvases.
 The canvas needs to have a little "tooth" to utilize the wet-on-wet technique.

 Other Supplies